camenduru/train-text-to-image-tpu-tutorial/README.md

+🐣 Please follow me for new updates https://twitter.com/camenduru

 This repo contains all codes and commands used in `train text to image with tpu tutorial`

 ## Prepare TPU VM